alevani/ant_war_simulation/README.md

 ## To include in it

+### introduction

+"From what we been discussing in the "ant" section "...

 - Passing day
 - Being able to pause it and to click on any entity to get its details??
 - Nomadic and stationary phase of an army ant colony